IDMEFv2/.github/profile/README.md

    Please visit the IDMEFv2 Wiki for more informations on IDMEFv2 : https://github.com/IDMEFv2/idmefv2-drafts/wiki

-   This GitHub hosts technical tools and librairies implementing IDMEFV2 as well as IDMEFv2 official IETF Internet Drafts.
+   This GitHub hosts work  IDMEFv2 official IETF Internet Drafts and technical tools and librairies for testing/implementing IDMEFV2 :

    * [IDMEFv2 Specification](https://github.com/IDMEFv2/idmefv2-drafts) :
    Internet Drafts , JSON schema, examples and other stuff to understand and manipulate IDMEFv2